astrotars/stream-android-custom-timeline/README.md

 }
 ```

-To keep thing simple, we use a simple list layout, with a custom view (`feed_item`, please see source) that shows the message and author.
+To keep things simple, we use a simple list layout, with a custom view (`feed_item`, please see source) that shows the message and author.
 However, you can build any view you want!
 Here, the message is in `extras` to show you how to include arbitrary data in your activities.
 The `extras` container allows you to attach any data you want to an Activity.

-Next we'll see how to follow multiple user's via a timeline feed.
+Next, we'll see how to follow multiple users via a timeline feed.

 ## User Timeline